EricFromCanada/byte-bucket/README.rst

    descriptions of Lasso syntax.

 `Lasso lexer for Pygments`_
-  Contributed a lexer for the Lasso programming language for the Pygments_ syntax highlighter.
-Included since Pygments 1.6.
+  Contributed a lexer for the Lasso programming language for the `Pygments
+  <http://pygments.org/>`_ syntax highlighter.
+Included since version 1.6.

 `restview`_
   Contributed CSS, syntax highlighting, and request handling improvements to